alhajisesay-a/GeneratingData_project1/README.md

 * I used Python as the programming language
   # Library
-  * Matplotlib for data visualization install matplotlib using pip pip install matplotlib
+  * Matplotlib for data visualization

+# Install matplotlib
+install matplotlib using pip
+pip install matplotlib

 # Run the simulation
-clone the repository using git clone link.......
+* clone the repository using git clone
-Move to the project directory using cd link......... run the Python file link.........
+* Move to the project directory using cd
+* run the Python file

 # Result of the simulation
 The output shows a scatter plot that illustrates the path from the origin of the particle in a box to its current location.